DigiCert Global Root G1 Trust Chain Retirement

 When will Illumio SaaS begin transitioning to certificates signed by the new DigiCert Global Root G2 and G3 chains?

-Illumio will begin transitioning SaaS certificates to the DigiCert Global Root G2 (RSA) and DigiCert Global Root G3 (ECC) chains between March and April of 2026.
-A schedule for each SaaS environment (PCE clusters) will be published here as we get closer to the transition window.
+Illumio will begin transitioning SaaS certificates to the DigiCert Global Root G2 (RSA) and DigiCert Global Root G3 (ECC) chains between March and April 2026.